Ulster University - Belfast

 We have also ensured that the content of the programme meets the postgraduate education requirements and levels of competencies for accreditation, set out by key professional bodies: 1).
 Association of Chartered Physiotherapists in Sport and Exercise Medicine (Physios in Sport UK) and 2).
 International Federation of Sports Physiotherapists.

 Destination of Leavers from Higher Education (DLHE) statistics provided by the University Careers Service for the last three years show that a significant cohort of students graduating from Ulster with sport and exercise related undergraduate awards go on to full-time employment (statistics are available on request).
 It is anticipated that this programme will allow the Faculty and the USA to continue its excellent track record of producing multi-skilled graduates who are attractive to a range of employers.
-This will be achieved in conjunction with the Career Development Centre at the University, with all students encouraged to avail of the relevant employability training and support.
+This will be achieved in conjunction with the Career Service at the University, with all students encouraged to avail of the relevant employability training and support.